 Or to sneak about to meet with you…

-Not having to meet candidates or recruiters in person also makes it easier for you to keep your hiring process under wraps.
+Not having to meet candidates or recruiters in person also makes it easier for you to keep your hiring process under wraps with absolute discretion.
 And psychometric testing and candidate skill and qualities scorecarding means you get a handle on who the candidate is before making an offer.

 So if you’ve found yourself in the position of confidentially hiring your next COO, be aware that it doesn’t need to be a one-man/woman job, conducted in the dark.
-Pull in people that can help, make a plan, stick to a process, and embrace new ways of thinking.
+Pull in people that can help you handle confidentiality in recruitment process, make a plan, stick to a process, and embrace new ways of thinking.